roma-apps/AppIRC/README.md

 The Lounge support web push notifications, which works (with some limitations) only on Android via PWA.

 AppIRC support native push notifications on iOS and Android via FCM.
+FCM push notifications designed for **private** mode.
+However **public** mode support FCM pushes too, only when socket.io connection is active.
-FCM push notifications works only with **private** TheLounge mode with additional server code modifications (see below).
+To enable FCM notifications you should use custom The Lounge mode forks (see below).

 # Build from source